| Goign to

 an interview, learn from it and then refine and

-you can or practice on your own.
-Ask for
+interviews if you can or practice on your

-in doubt, dress more formally (most of the time,
+When in doubt, dress more formally (most of the

-a suit and tie for men, a pantsuit or jacket and
+time, a suit and tie for men, a pantsuit or

-yourself, give a firm handshake and eye contact
+Introduce yourself, give a firm handshake and eye

 enthusiasm related to the